 The Company's articles of association require that at every general meeting, one third of eligible directors as at the date of the notice of meeting or, if their number is not a multiple of three, then the number nearest to and not exceeding one-third, shall retire from office, and that in any event each director shall retire from office at least once every three years.
-Accordingly, Kate Harcourt shall retire from office at this year's annual general and special meeting and, as permitted by the articles of association, shall stand for reelection by the shareholders.
+Accordingly, Jim Mellon and Andrew Cheatle shall retire from office at this year's annual general meeting and, as permitted by the articles of association, shall stand for reelection by the shareholders.